wildework/teal.algorand.dev/README.md

 While in development (localhost) WalletConnect won't work without a **https** connection.

-Two step fix, first generate a certificate.
+You can either fix this by using [ngrok](https://ngrok.com/) as a reverse proxy, or...

+Generate your own certificate.

 1. Install `mkcert` on your operating system – [instructions](https://github.com/FiloSottile/mkcert#installation).
 2. `$ mkcert -install` – generate a local certificate authority.